-- The recovery of exit payments made to high earners who leave the public sector on or after the implementation date if they return to the public sector within 12 months of leaving. - Fixing of a cap (£95,000) on exit payments made to employees departing public service employers. - Other associated reforms to redundancy payment limits and related pension scheme provisions. - 5.9 Implementation has been delayed by the Government and it remains to be seen whether or when the proposed Regulations and changes will be brought into force.
-A report will be taken to Full Council if the Government does bring the Regulations into force. - 6.
-Publication and Access to Remuneration of Chief Officers and Other Senior Employees. - 6.1 The Council's Chief Officer Structure is set out in the Constitution, the Constitution is updated with any changes to statutory posts.
-The Council defines Chief Officers within the Constitution as those Senior Leadership Team Members.
+6. Publication and Access to Remuneration of Chief Officers and Other Senior Employees.

+- 6.1 The Council's Chief Officer Structure is set out in the Constitution, the Constitution is updated with any changes to statutory posts.
+The Council defines Chief Officers within the Constitution as those Strategic Leadership Team Members.
 The statutory definition of Chief Officers, set out in section 2 of the Local Government and Housing Act 1989, is used for the purpose of the Pay Policy Statement. - 6.2 The Council publishes details of remuneration of senior employees in the Annual Statement of Accounts and on the Council's website.
 The Council also publishes information about the level of remuneration of other senior employees on its website.
 This information is published for all senior employees on annual pro rata earnings of £50,000 or more.
-The information is published here: www.lbhf.gov.uk/councillors-and-democracy/data-and-information/transparency/pay-and-organisation

-- 6.3 In addition, the Council is required to publish the pay multiple between the highest paid employee and the median salary of the workforce.
-The current multiple is 5.3 (at March 2019). - 6.4 Another important indicator is the pay multiple between the highest and lowest paid employees.
-The current multiple is 9.9 (at March 2019). - 6.5 At present, the Council deems these multiples to be appropriate and within the acceptable benchmarked ratio of 10:1.
+The information is published here. - 6.3 In addition, the Council is required to publish the pay multiple between the highest paid employee and the median salary of the workforce.
+The current multiple is 5.0:1 (at March 2020). - 6.4 Another important indicator is the pay multiple between the highest and lowest paid employees.
+The current multiple is 9.4:1 (at March 2020). - 6.5 At present, the Council deems these multiples to be appropriate and within the acceptable benchmarked ratio of 10.0:1.
 The policy regarding pay multiples will be kept under review. - 6.6 The Council calculates these pay multiples with reference to the most recent available data used for measuring the Gender Pay Gap because it provides a reliable and consistent methodology.

-7 Gender Pay Gap
+7 Gender and Ethnicity Pay Gaps

 - 7.1 The Council's pay policy is an important tool that will help deliver on a commitment to creating a great place to work for all of our employees. - 7.2 Setting out how the Council recognises and rewards employees in a transparent manner will help to ensure that the Council's approach and rates of pay are fair. - 7.3 The Council is required to publish information to show their Gender Pay Gap.
-Specifically, the Council must publish: - average gender pay gap figures (mean and median). - the proportion of men and women in each quartile of the pay structure. - the gender pay gaps for any bonuses paid out during the year. - 7.4 The Council's Gender Pay Gap is calculated using a method set by The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 and is reported on the Council's website here. - 7.5 Reporting Gender Pay Gap information helps to demonstrate compliance under the Public Sector Equality Duty.
+Specifically, the Council must publish: - average gender pay gap figures (mean and median). - the proportion of men and women in each quartile of the pay structure. - the gender pay gaps for any bonuses paid out during the year.

+- 7.4 In addition, the Council has published an Ethnicity Pay Gap since March 2019. - 7.4 The Council's Gender Pay Gap is calculated using a method set by The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 and is reported on the Council's website here.
+The Council's Ethnicity Pay Gap is calculated using the same method. - 7.5 Reporting Gender and Ethnicity Pay Gaps helps to demonstrate compliance under the Public Sector Equality Duty.
 The reported information will show how inclusive and diverse the Council is as an employer and will inform decisions around several actions delivered though the Council's People Strategy and aligned plans that will drive positive change.